EXPLORE THIS STORY

 BIASES

-Nigerian press covers the Hormuz escalation through the prism of raw confrontation: Iran strikes an American warship (Fars source, denied by Washington) — signal the war is resuming, oil markets will react, directly impacting Nigeria's petroleum revenues
+Nigerian media covers the Hormuz escalation with a raw confrontation lens: Iran strikes an American warship (source: Fars agency, denied by Washington)—a signal that war is resuming and oil markets will react, directly impacting Nigeria's petroleum revenues.

 Dominant angle identified — does not reflect unanimity of this country’s media